curi/websites/essays/2019-12-10-kirzner-review.md

 > But surely this entire classical perspective was, in revolutionary fashion, utterly rejected by Menger!
 Menger was responsible for an entirely different view of the economic system as a whole, one in which the economic meaning attached to each and every element in the system of production, is derived strictly and exclusively from its role in serving, directly or indirectly, the specific prospective needs of the consumers.
 From this Mengerian perspective, the very notion of a level at which production can be considered “as a whole” is highly problematic.

 This is partly a criticism of Reisman’s view of pricing (covered in the previous section) and partly a criticism of his use of aggregates.
-Kirzner devotes significant attention to these themes.
+Kirzner devotes considerable attention to these themes.
 I’ll give one more quote:

 > Nowhere, in this macroeconomics [of Reisman’s], is there recognition of possible problems arising out of failures of individual decisions, or of groups of decisions, to dovetail with those of other individuals (or groups of individuals), or to generate mutually sustainable sets of expectations.
 Nowhere is there awareness of any doubts as to the economic meaningfulness of these aggregate magnitudes (as seen from the subjective, Austrian, vantage point of ultimate consumer satisfaction).

 Kirzner’s comments about generating mutually sustainable sets of expectations are related to the coordination problem addressed above.

 Kirzner doesn’t point out any specific error by Reisman but takes issue with his discussion of aggregates.
-He thinks Reisman isn’t individualist enough in his analysis.
+He thinks Reisman’s analysis isn’t individualist enough.
 However, the text “individual” appears 1,174 times in *Capitalism*, and I provide quotes below where Reisman considers individuals.

-Notice that Kirzner accuses Reisman of nowhere recognizing possible problems with aggregates and having no awareness of doubts.
+Kirzner specifically accuses Reisman of *nowhere recognizing* possible problems with aggregates and having *no awareness of doubts*.
 This is incorrect.
 For example, Reisman wrote:

 > Money is important *within the economic system,* as the means of individuals exchanging their goods and services and as the basis of their performing economic calculations.
 It has no significance as a measure of the production of the economic system as a whole.
 Contemporary economics fails to see the real significance of money—in the activities of individuals—and focuses instead on the illusory significance of money as a measure of aggregate production.
 >